BenGothard/PDF-Text-Extractor/README.md

 The script will:
 1. Convert the PDF to text
-2. Use macOS's text-to-speech engine to create audio
+2. Use macOS's text-to-speech engine (or Google Text-to-Speech on other platforms) to create audio
 3. Save the output as an MP3 file (by default next to the input PDF)
    - For example, if your input is `my_document.pdf`, the default output will be `my_document.mp3`